datocms/js-datocms-client/README.md

 * [Metalsmith](https://docs.datocms.com/metalsmith/overview.html)
 * [Other generators](https://docs.datocms.com/other/overview.html)

-## API Client

-This package also exposes an API client, useful ie. to import existing content in your DatoCMS administrative area.
-Read our [documentation](https://docs.datocms.com/api-client/nodejs.html) for detailed info.

 ## Development

 After checking out the repo, run `npm install` and `bundle install` to install dependencies.
 Then, run `npm test` to run the tests.

-### Updating the client when the API changes

-The DatoCMS API provides an always up-to-date [JSON Hyperschema](http://json-schema.org/latest/json-schema-hypermedia.html): the code of this package is generated automatically starting from the schema running `rake regenerate`.

 ## Contributing